-The eCNA-100® Cinema Network Automation is a CINENETTM compatible automation system specifically designed for the Motion Picture Theatre industry.
+The eCNA-100® Cinema Network Automation is a CINENETTM compatible automation system specifically designed for the motion picture and theatre industry.
 The system is modular in design, consisting of the operator interface and system peripherals.
-The Main Computer and each peripheral device is defined by its common functions and locations in the booth.
+The main computer and each peripheral device are defined by their common functions and locations in the booth.
 The devices within the system communicate with each other on a serial communications link.
 Automation systems and remote stations distributed throughout the booth and other areas of the multiplex communicate on a second serial communications link.
+The eCNA can also exchange data with, and receive control from other automations and a host computer over a TCP/IP ethernet network.

-The eCNA-100 operator interface is user friendly and self-intuitive.
+The eCNA-100 operator interface is user friendly and self-explanatory.
 Once some basic rules are learned you will be programming and running basic programs in less than an hour.

 To enhance the operation of the eCNA-100 and provide a higher level of control, the CINENETTM Gateway PC Card and Host software is available.
 This product will provide a PC interface to the eCNA-100 automations.
 The Host PC and software will allow management to access programming, data logging and diagnostic information from all systems connected to the network.
 Access to data and system upgrade software will also be available via the modem/Internet.
-This model also provides the user with a RJ45 Ethernet connection and runs the TCP/IP protocol.
+This model offers a RJ45 Ethernet connection and runs the TCP/IP protocol.
 This interface will facilitate the CNA's interaction with other devices in the projection booth and is a convenient way to configure and monitor the automation.